apaz-cli/daisho/planning/Types.md

 ## CTypes

+At its core, Daisho reduces to `ctype`s and `native` functions.

-Daisho's concept of a primitive/integral type is replaced with ctype.
+Daisho's primitive/integral type is `ctype`.
 Since Daisho transpiles to C, C types are the base of the type system.
-A CType can be any fully qualified struct or an integral type from C. You can define your own in a syntax similar to C's typedef syntax.
-You can also strap methods to them.
-However, you cannot access a ctype's state outside of `native` bindings.
+When you compile your program, Daisho knows what C code to generate because everything eventually reduces to `ctype`s.

-What happens in C stays in C, Daisho has no knowledge of it.
-This allows all `ctype`s to be treated equally by the language.
+The state of a `ctype` is opaque.
+The idea is that What happens in C stays in C, and Daisho has no knowledge of it.
+To dip into C, you can write a `native` function or lambda, which is literally copy/pasted by the compiler into the generated code as appropriate.
+Note that it may be copy/pasted several times, in the case of specializing a generic function.

+To access fields inside of a C struct, you must write a native function to extract it.
+There is a macro called `CFIELD` that wraps the field access in a native lambda and evaluates it.
+This way, Daisho never has to parse C code or rely on platform dependent behavior regarding things like padding, endianness, etc.

-`ctype` and `native` bindings are central to how the entire standard library is designed and implemented. `Int` from the standard library (which is always implicitly included) is declared with `ctype int32_t Int;`.
-The reason why `5 + 4` is valid in the language is becuause `Int operator+(Int rhs)` is implemented on `Int` as a native method.
-There is no such thing as primitive addition in Daisho.
-In fact, Daisho has no concept of numbers.
-Or anything else.
+`ctype` and `native` bindings are central to how the entire standard library is designed and implemented. `Int` from the standard library (which is always implicitly included) is declared with `ctype Int int;`.
+The reason why `5(Int) + 4(Int)` is valid in the language is because numbers like `5` are implemented in the grammar (and needs to be cast or assigned to a typed variable so that its type can be inferred), and `native +(Int lhs, Int rhs)` is implemented as a `native` function.
+There is no such thing as addition in Daisho.
+Or a concept of anything else.
 Everything traces back to `ctype`s and `native` implementations.
 All the language does is stitch these together with a polymorphic trait-based type system on top.
 Hence the opening statements about how Daisho is a language binding.

 Builtin functions such as `sizeof()` work on `ctype`s because the compiler literally generates `sizeof(type)`.
-This is why any `ctype` you declare must be fully-qualified.
+Therefore, any `ctype` you declare must be fully-qualified.
 Otherwise, the C compiler will choke on your code.

 ## Classes

 A `class` is literally a C struct with methods associated with it.
 Each of these methods is literally a function which takes the object as an argument called `this`.
 When you define a native method on a class, it includes `this` as an extra first argument.

 When you have an object containing members, you literally have a C struct containing those members.
 The same way, a `class` containing another `class` is a struct containing another struct.
 This gives the user perfect information about how objects are laid out in memory.

 Just like in C, a `class` cannot contain an instance of itself as a member.
 Additionally, it cannot contain an instance of a `trait` that it implements as a member.
 To get around this, store a reference instead.

 ## Generics

 A generic is a compile-time stand-in for another type or value.
 The way that Daisho handles them is similar to C++ templates.
 You can add generics to methods, classes, traits, impls, and structs.
 When a generic is used, the compiler generates a matching definition for you with the given parameters.
 They are implemented using `#define` and duplication of the generated section of code that they pertain to, much like you imagine the implementation in C++.